About the Air Quality Levels

 Good

-Air quality is considered satisfactory, and air pollution poses little or no risk
+Air quality is considered satisfactory, and air pollution

 None